 This course covers the essential topics and tools web designers use to develop Web pages.
 Using a text editor and a graphical user interface (GUI) editor, students will learn to create web pages containing text, hyperlinks, graphics, tables, forms and frames.
 Cascading Style Sheets (CSS) and the basics of Extensible Hypertext Markup Language (XHTML) will also be covered.
 Prerequisite: CGS 2461C.
 Lec.
 Hrs.
 030 Lab Hrs.
 020 Other Hrs.
+000 structure, implement active components, work with Tasks view, work with links, and format and enhance Web pages.
+Students will also learn how to work with tables, themes, style sheets, frames, use components and forms, use web creation shortcuts, explore graphics and animation, and finalize and publish their web sites locally or remotely over the Internet.
+Throughout the course, the concept of automating web creation, and sharing design patterns is heavily discussed and exercised.
+Lec.
+Hrs.
+030 Lab Hrs.
+020 Other Hrs.
 000

-CGS 1822C Beginning Web Development with FrontPage 2000
+CGS 1882C Beginning Web Development with FrontPage 2000